mkessel007/genesis-toolbar-extras/readme.txt

 == Changelog ==

+= 1.2 (2012-05-16) =
+* NEW: Added support for community translation project.
+* NEW: Added support for new Community/Marketplace child theme "Adorable" by Lindsey Riel of Pretty Darn Cute Design.
+* NEW: Added support for new Community/Marketplace child theme "RealPro" by Chris Ford of Creativity Included.
+* NEW: Added support & integration for "Genesis Design Palette" (free, Andrew Norcross)
+* UPDATE: Changed behavior of constants for removing sections (or all), so that setting to "FALSE" removes stuff, and setting to "TRUE" displays stuff.
+(This does not affect existing behavior as explained in the FAQ but introduces ability to use the boolean "TRUE" to bring stuff back in favor of removing the code lines - great for testing purposes etc.)
+* UPDATE: Updated German translations and also the .pot file for all translators!

 = 1.1 (2012-05-07) =
 * *New features:*
  * NEW: Added support for third-party SEO plugins for which Genesis SEO options degrade gracefully - I even added 3 more plugins to the "degrade filter" for better and extended support :) (also see below, plugin section)